Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: Network RBMP Estimators

-Next, we are ready for the matching problem in a discrete network.
+Now we are ready for the matching problem in a network.
 Let $\text{G} = (\mathcal{V}, \mathcal{E})$ be an undirected graph with node set $\mathcal{V}$ and edge set $\mathcal{E}$.
 On each edge $e \in \mathcal{E}$, the point subsets $U_e$ and $V_e$ are generated according to homogeneous Poisson processes, where $m_e=|U_e|$ and $n_e=|V_e|$ are now random variables.
 Matching is now conducted between the two sets of points on all edges: $U = \bigcup_{e\in \mathcal{E}} U_e$ and $V = \bigcup_{e\in \mathcal{E}} V_e$.
 The average optimal matching distance in this case, denoted as $X_{\text{G}}$ for a ``graph", should be influenced by the graph's topology.
 In this paper, we focus on a special type of graphs with the following properties: (i) all nodes in $\mathcal{V}$ have the same degree, $D$, and hence the graph is $D$-regular; (ii) all edges in $\mathcal{E}$ have the same length $L$; and (iii) the Poisson densities, $\mu$ and $\lambda$, are respectively identical across all edges.
+Note that nodes and edges can be distributed in 2, 3- or any higher dimensional space.
 Since all edges are translationally symmetric, we can start from one arbitrary edge, and study how $X_{\text{G}}$ is determined by four key parameters: $\mu$, $\lambda$, $L$ and $D$.
+Here, we further focus on graphs with $D\geq 3$, because the graph with $D=2$ reduces to a ring which has been studied in Section \ref{subsec: periodic}.

 We first categorize the matches occurring on an edge $e$ into two types.
 We say an arbitrary point $u\in U_e$ is ``locally" matched if its corresponding match point $v$ is on the same edge, with matching distance $X_{\text{G}}^\text{l}$; otherwise, it is ``globally" matched, with matching distance $X_{\text{G}}^\text{g}$.
 Let $\alpha$ represent the probability for global matching, then from the law of total expectation, the expected distance $\mathbb{E}[X_{\text{G}}]$ can be expressed as follows: